haarismian/wonderQ/README.md

 [![Youtube](http://img.youtube.com/vi/h-rUZpCJAy8/0.jpg)](https://youtu.be/h-rUZpCJAy8 'Youtube')

+## Installation guide
+1. Clone the repo
+2. Navigate to the repo
+3. run "npm install"
+4. run "node server.js"
+5. Use your favourite API navigation tool (Postman is my favourite, but I don't judge) to hit WonderQ!

 ## Introduction & business requirements

 WonderQ is a NodeJS message broker allowing producers to publish messages and consumers to subsequently retrieve these messages and consume them.
 The WonderQ module must: